 This blog is about what happens when you “find yourself in adulthood,” and some lessons I’ve learned along the way.
 I hope that it enlightens, inspires, and connects.
 But most of all, I really do hope that you laugh.

-I usually post 3-4 times a week, except when I’m on vacation.
-Every Wednesday, I offer tips for adulthood designed to help you navigate “grown up” quandaries of a personal and professional nature.
+When I first launched this blog I regularly posted 3-4 times a week.
+Every Wednesday, I offered tips for adulthood designed to help you navigate “grown up” quandaries of a personal and professional nature.
 On Fridays, I provided a round-up of useful material I’d come across during my daily excursions through the blogosphere.

 To give you a flavor for this blog, let me recommend some of my own favorite posts:

 Who am I, you ask?

 My name is Delia Lloyd.
 (Well, actually it isn’t, but that’s a longer story.)
 I’m an American writer based in London, where I live with my husband and two children.

 These days, I work full time at an international development non-profit.
-I’m also a contributor to The Broad Side (“Real women.
-Real opinions.”)
-Before that, I wrote for the Washington Post’s She The People blog,s and was the London correspondent for www.PoliticsDaily.com.
-I also blog for the Huffington Post and Yahoo!
-Shine.
+I’m also a contributor to The Broad Side, a digital magazine dedicated to opinion commentary and original reporting by women from around the web.
+Before that, I wrote for the Washington Post’s She The People blog, and was the London correspondent for PoliticsDaily.
 My essays – many of which touch on expatriate life and/or parenting – have appeared in The New York Times, The International Herald Tribune, The Financial Times and The Guardian.

 In previous professional incarnations, I produced a nationally syndicated talk show for Chicago Public Radio, taught political science at two prominent American Universities and worked in the Washington policy making community.